Transport map accelerated Markov chain Monte Carlo: Adaptive transport map MCMC

 At first glance, updating the map every $K_U$ MCMC iterations might seem computationally taxing.
 Fortunately, the form of the optimization problem in \eqref{eq:regopt} allows for efficient updates.
-When $K_U$ is small relative to the current number of steps $k$, the objective function in \eqref{eq:regopt} changes little between updates and the previous map coefficients provide a good initial guess for the new optimization problem.
-This means that the new optimal coefficients can be found in only a few Newton iterations, sometimes only one or two.
-As the timing results in Section \ref{sec:perf} show, the advantage of using the map to define $q_{\trv,\bar{\mapp}}$ greatly outweighs the additional cost of updating the map.
+When $K_U$ is small relative to the current number of s.pdf $K$, the objective function in \eqref{eq:regopt} changes little between updates and the previous map coefficients provide a good initial guess for the new optimization problem.
+Thus new optimal coefficients can be found in only a few Newton iterations, sometimes only one or two.
+As the timing results in Section \ref{sec:perf} show, even for long chains (large $K$), the advantage of using the map to define $q_{\trv,\bar{\mapp}}$ greatly outweighs the computational costs of sequential map updates.

+We also note that the optimization could be performed with stochastic approximation (SA) techniques \cite{Kushner2003,Andrieu2006}, in which case each map update would use only a portion of the chain, and would have a cost independent of $K$.
+Our tests with $K$ up to $\num{5e5}$ have shown SAA to be more efficient, but even longer chains might favor an SA approach.